Restorative Approaches Avon & Somerset

 Restorative approaches can be used to resolve conflict, build relationships and repair harm by enabling people to communicate effectively and positively.
 Restorative approaches are used in schools, the criminal justice system, communities and other places.

 We offer a free and confidential Restorative Justice service where someone has been harmed by an incident such as a crime, anti-social behaviour, or other wrongdoing.
 We aim to give the harmed person a voice and the person responsible a chance to repair the harm caused.
 Sometimes the harm goes both ways.
-Our service covers South Gloucestershire, Bath and North East Somerset.
+Our service covers Bristol, Somerset, Bath and North East Somerset, North Somerset and South Gloucestershire.

 The harmed person can